A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Numerical study

 \subsection{Chicago-Sketch network}

 By today's standard, Chicago-Sketch is at most a medium-sized network in transportation planning practice.
 However, for a combinatorial optimization problem like CBCP, such a network (with nearly 3,000 links) is enormous.
 In this section, we test the proposed algorithm on this network to showcase its applicability in real-world applications.
-We vary the value of $\kappa$ from 10 to 1600, as shown in Table \ref{tab:tab5}.
+We vary the value of $\kappa$ from 10 to 1600 as shown in Table \ref{tab:tab5}.
+The selection of $\kappa$ in this context serves only to evaluate the proximity of the algorithm's solutions to the system optimum.
+It does not indicate that such a high number of tolled links is desirable or realistic in practice.
 The results show that even on such a large network, the PBCD algorithm was able to consistently solve the CBCP problem in less than 25 minutes (ranging from 18.5 to 23.7 minutes).
 The value of $\kappa$ still affects the computational time, although the impact appears relatively modest.
 While the PBCD algorithm only promises a solution sufficiently close to a KKT point, we can see that with 1600 toll links, it reaches a solution within 0.5\% of the SO solution --- the true gap is likely much smaller than that crude estimate.
 The results confirm again that adding more links to the toll set has a clear diminishing marginal return.
 With 500 toll links, the PBCD algorithm has already achieved the vast majority of the potential gains (more than 93\%); and adding another 1100 offers an improvement of just 6\%.
 Again, such information could play a meaningful role in aiding relevant decision-making processes.